null1024-ws/Poisoning-Attack-on-Code-Completion-Models/README.md

 ![Fig. 3](./pics/Fig.3.png)

-## Attempt to Evade Detection of LLM
+## Attempt to Evade Detection of LLMs